 Birdville ISD Phoebe Davis, 8th grader, Smithfield Middle School, 1st year member Project: Holiday Surprise - Phoebe recruited her Girl Scout Troop to help her make Christmas gift boxes for six children in the care of Child Protective Services.
 Each box contained candy, small toys, ChapStick, toothbrushes, and a \$15 gift card to Target.
 Phoebe said, "Even though the project took planning and a lot of time, the feelings I had when reading the thank you notes the kids wrote back made the whole project worth it."
 Sponsor: Sarah Purdy, Girl Scout Troop Co-Leader.
-Bowie ISD

-Jax Williams, 6th grader, Bowie Junior High School, 2nd year member Project: Spring Break Food Drive - Jax enlisted the student council to conduct a food drive to provide meals for students who would be home alone during the school break without school-provided breakfasts and lunches.
+Bowie ISD Jax Williams, 6th grader, Bowie Junior High School, 2nd year member Project: Spring Break Food Drive - Jax enlisted the student council to conduct a food drive to provide meals for students who would be home alone during the school break without school-provided breakfasts and lunches.
 The drive generated approximately 600 pounds of food which was given to the Bower Food Pantry for distribution.
 Jax said, "The best evidence of a good leader is a team that can continue the work in his absence.
 I assigned jobs to my team members and had to trust each person to get the job done so we could come together with a job well done."
 Sponsor: Brandy Williams, Parent.

 Carrizo Springs ISD

-Erin Gonzalez, 5th grader, Carrizo Springs Intermediate School, 1st year member Project: Random Acts of Kindness in Memory of #ZEKESHEROES - Erin and her family performed random acts of kindness in their community in memory of Zeke Quintanilla.
-They named the group #zekesheroes.
-In Zeke's memory, Erin and her mother and sister baked and distributed goody bags filled with cookies and chocolate covered pretzels to the staff of Carrizo Springs Intermediate and Carrizo Springs High School.
-They also delivered goody bags at Rio Grande Electric Co-op, where Erin's mother works.
-In order to help raise money for her brother's powerlifting team trips, they also sold goody bags at the concession stand during powerlifting events.
+Erin Gonzalez, 5th grader, Carrizo Springs Intermediate School, 1st year member Project: Random Acts of Kindness in Memory of #ZEKESHEROES - Erin and her family performed random acts of kindness in their community as #zekesheroes in memory of Zeke Quintanilla.
+They baked and distributed goody bags filled with cookies and chocolate covered pretzels to the staff of Carrizo Springs Intermediate and High Schools and delivered goody bags to Rio Grande Electric Coop staff.
 In addition, Erin has two cousins being treated for Krabbe disease in Philadelphia.
-The whole family has been there for several months.
 Through bake sales and kickball tournaments, Erin and her family made Easter boxes to send to their family in Philadelphia.
 Erin plans to continue doing random acts of kindness in Zeke's memory.
 Erin said, "Because both of my cousins are fighting for their lives, I have learned not to take time or life for granted.
 I will continue to do good for my community in honor of #MarcusandMariah and in memory of #zekesheroes."
 Sponsor: Lori Ann Martinez, Parent.
 Carroll ISD Sophia Deras, 10th grader, Carroll High School, 4th year member Project: Snack Packs for Northwest ISD - Sophia has grown this project for several years and it has really taken off thanks to her organizational skills and persuasive information.
 This year Sophia collected over 750 meals and almost 4,000 food items which were made into snack packs and distributed to Hatfield Elementary School students that qualify for free or reduced lunches.
 Sophia said, "I am very proud that my project continues to grow each year and that we can help more students.
 As my project has continued to grow, so has my appreciation for community service and all those who volunteer their time and talents."
 Sponsor: Kimberley Deras, Parent.